Vlosada7/Pizza-API/README.md

 will be given together with this document.
 ## Tech Stack

-**Back-end:** Node, Express, PostgresSQL, Typescript, Prisma, jest and Supertest
+**Back-end:** Node, Express, PostgresSQL, Typescript, Prisma, jest and Supertest, nodemailer

 ## How it works?